rknyx/money_transfer_api/README.md

 Simple transfer scenario:

 **Create account A:**
 It is impossible to create account with non-zero balance.
 Balance should be updated via orders.
-Doesn't matter what balance is in posted entity, resulting account will have zero balance.
+It doesn't matter what balance is in posted entity, resulting account will have zero balance.
 POST 127.0.0.1:8080/accounts
 ```json
     {"currency": "USD", "balance": 0.0}